RawMal/backend_project/README.md

 # Project Overview

-Bright Network Technology Academy have tasked the team at Electronic Otters (EO Games) to produce an API which uses Spring boot and SQL within Java, so the team have embarked on a new project to deliver an exciting text-based adventure game with turn based combat.
-This is a text-based adventure game where the player fights turn-based battles against monsters.
+Bright Network Technology Academy have tasked the team at Electronic Otters (EO Games) to produce an API which uses Spring boot and SQL within Java, so the team have embarked on a new project to deliver an exciting text-based adventure game with turn based combat against monsters.

 # Table of Contents